The Merchant Marine Act of 1920, frequently called the Jones Act, establishes rights for seafarers and protects those injured in workplace accidents.

 - Unsafe methods of work

-- Poorly trained or staffed crew
+- Poorly trained or inadequately staffed crew

 - Defective equipment